 What is Work-Study?

-- Eligibility determination is based on a student's financial need from FASFA results.
+- Eligibility determination is based on a student's financial need from FAFSA results.

-- Federal Work-Study (FWS) is not like a grant or loan where you receive the money in a lump sum.
+- Federal work study is not like a grant or loan where you receive the money in a lump sum.
 It is a regular job where you work, then get paid for the hours you worked in that pay period.

 - The number of students who qualify for work-study is much greater than the allotment that the university receives, so not every student who qualifies will receive work-study.

 - Some departments do not have a budget allotment for student employees.
 These departments rely on work-study employees to provide labor that is at no cost to their departmental budget.
-A student who receives a work-study award has more options for positions on-campus.
+This is why some positions you see may be "work study required".
+You must have received work study on your award letter to apply to these positions.